Post-Baccalaureate Teacher Licensure (PBTL) Program

 Further information about the PBTL Program may be obtained from the Office of Graduate Admissions.

 Secondary Education Academic Subject Licenses

-For those preparing to teach art, biology, chemistry, earth science, English, French, history, mathematics, or Spanish, applications are considered on an individual basis in accordance with the subject matter knowledge specified in Massachusetts Department of Elementary and Secondary Education Regulations and the program requirements of Framingham State University.
+For those preparing to teach biology, chemistry, earth & space science, English, History, mathematics, Spanish, or Visual Art, applications are considered on an individual basis in accordance with the subject matter knowledge specified in Massachusetts Department of Elementary and Secondary Education Regulations and the program requirements of Framingham State University.
 Each department affiliated with a secondary education program determines the subject matter requirements needed for recommendation to the state for licensure.

 The focus of the PBTL program at the early childhood or elementary level is on teaching methods.
 However, adequate preparation in the humanities, natural sciences, social sciences, and mathematics is necessary to establish the groundwork for success in the classroom.
 Candidates lacking sufficient preparation in any area will be asked to make up deficiencies.

 Studies in Education